hairen/hairen.github.io/README.md

 ## Closure
 * Definition: Closure is when a function "remember" its lexical scope even when the function is executed outside that lexical scope.

+## Object-Orienting
+* Every function, while it's executing, has a reference to its current execution context call "`this`".
+The "`this`" reference is JavaScript's version of dynamic scrop.
+* `this` is determined by how function is called.

 # Helpful Git Commands #
 ## Checking Out and Testing Pull Requests ##
 * Fetch all pull request branches